 Atrial fibrillation poses unique challenges in terms of blood pressure measurement because it leads to random fluctuations in stroke volume and pulse pressure, which affects the accuracy of both auscultation and oscillometric measurement (5,50).
 For these reasons, performing multiple measurements to obtain consistent results is important in patients with atrial fibrillation.
 Notably, newer oscillometric devices have produced more accurate readings in patients with atrial fibrillation (51-53).

 ii.
-Automated Office Blood Pressure Measurement (AOBP): When using AOBP (see Supplemental Table S2, AOBP), a displayed mean SBP ≥135 mm Hg or DBP ≥85 mm Hg is high (Grade D).
+Automated Office Blood Pressure Measurement (AOBP): AOBP is the preferred method of performing in-office BP measurement (Grade D; new recommendation).
+When using AOBP (see the section on Recommended Technique for Automated Office Blood Pressure in Supplemental Table S2), a displayed mean SBP ≥135 mm Hg or DBP ≥85 mm Hg is high (Grade D).

 Certain fully automated BP measuring devices intended for clinic use are capable of taking repeated BP measurements when a patient is alone in the examining room (54,55).
 Using repeat measure devices in this manner has been referred to as automated office BP (AOBP) measurement.
 AOBP is a specific type of OBPM designed to overcome some of the limitations of OBPM.
 Multiple (3-6, depending on the device) pre-programmed measurements, usually spaced one minute apart over 4-7 minutes, are taken while the patient is alone in a quiet room.
 Recommendations for measurement standardization related to patient position and proper cuff size also apply to AOBP.